Maintaining Culture as Your Business Grows

 - Train the trainer.
 If you’ve led a solo practice, you already understand the importance of delegation.
 Create more leaders ready to help your business thrive.

 Keep in mind that how you grow will impact how you’re able to duplicate culture.
 A de novo strategy is a clean slate.
 You’ll get to hire your team from scratch with the same values, mission, and procedures that worked the first time.
-Acquisitions can sometime pose more challenges, but with clear communication and collaboration, you can identify the shared values that will set the tone for a strong shared culture.
+Acquisitions can sometimes pose more challenges, but with clear communication and collaboration, you can identify the shared values that will set the tone for a strong shared culture.

 Skytale Group Can Help Your Business Grow Effectively